-We work to empower orphans, widows, and the HIV+ to follow Jesus at a deeper level.
-This includes living with those we work with, eating three meals a day with them, getting involved with their families, gently moving them from disciples to, as Jesus called his disciples at the end of their training, friends.
+We work to empower poor women, single mothers, orphans, widows, victims of violence, and the HIV+ to follow Jesus at a deeper level.
+This includes living with those we work with, eating three meals a day with them, getting involved with their families.

-Specifically, we run a small business from the HOPE+ Africa house, which we use as an informal training school to help our women and girls become skilled at running their own businesses and taking care of their own families without outside assistance.
+We teach urban gardening at the HOPE+ Africa house as a first step in our informal training school to help our women and girls become skilled at running their own businesses and contributing to the welfare of their family and faith community.

-In the context of these relationships we confront all manner of problems, from theological confusion and fear, to preventing the spread of HIV, to teaching basic Biblical peacemaking and non-violent conflict resolution.
+In the context of these relationships we confront all manner of problems, from theological confusion and fear, to preventing the spread of HIV and malnutrition, teaching hygiene, to teaching basic Biblical peacemaking and non-violent conflict resolution.

 Our daily work can be as exciting as showing a malnourished friend how set up a compost pile and mulch their garden so they can grow more nutritious food, to talking a friend through the shock of an HIV diagnosis, to working through a dispute between friends, to offering a bar of soap and a meal to a dirty and hungry neighbor child whose parents cannot afford either.

-Or, more often, our time can be as mind numbingly boring as waiting for paperwork to get a rubber stamp from some recalcitrant government agent, to waiting on busses that never seem to arrive, to waiting for the electricity/water/Internet/cellular network to come back, to waiting for the rain to stop and mud roads to dry out.
+Or, more often, our time can be as mind numbingly boring as waiting for funding, waiting for paperwork to get a rubber stamp from some recalcitrant government agent, to waiting on busses, to waiting for the electricity/water/Internet/cellular network to come back, to waiting for the rain to stop and mud roads to dry out.
 We do a lot of waiting.
 As far as patience being a virtue, we are all learning it well!

-We invest our energy and funds in poor people, helping them to become healthy members of The Church, The Church on a mission to reflect the Kingdom of God on Earth, among us, and in us now.
+We invest our energy and funds in poor women and their children, helping them to become healthy members of The Church, The Church on a mission to reflect the Upside-down Kingdom of God on Earth, among us, and in us now.
 They, as The Church, can solve their own problems by tapping into the power of their own God-given capabilities and spiritual strengths.
 We just work to help our friends draw out those talents and abilities while helping them understand who they are because they are God’s “best beloved.”